 Treatment for other causes include:

 - Balanitis.
-Use a steroid cream, such as hydrocortisone, for irritation or antibiotics, such as metronidazole (Flagyl), for a bacterial infection.
+Use a steroid cream, such as hydrocortisone (Get some here), for irritation or antibiotics, such as metronidazole (Flagyl), for a bacterial infection.
 Your doctor may recommend circumcision if you get balanitis often.

 - Yeast infection.
 An antifungal cream, such as clotrimazole (Lotrimin AF), applied to the infected area can help treat a yeast infection.